 Together with communities, government and non-government agencies, we support young people through programs, partnerships, and creating opportunities for them to actively participate in community life.

-The Fairfield Youth Advisory Committee (YAC) represents the views of Fairfield City’s Youth to Fairfield City Council and the wider community, ensuring that young people are given a voice at Local Government Level.
+The Fairfield Youth Advisory Committee (YAC) presents the views of Fairfield City’s Youth to Fairfield City Council and the wider community, ensuring that young people are given a voice at Local Government Level.

 To apply to become a member of the Fairfield YAC, you must be aged between 14-24 years and live in one of the 27 suburbs in the Fairfield Local Government Area.

 A new committee forms each year during May and June.
-The full term is one year from July to June.
+The full terms is one year from July to June.

 Members of the YAC will:

-- Receive training and develop skills in advocacy and group facilitation
+- Receive training and develop skills in workshops and team building activities

 - Meet other people who are passionate about youth issues